- For Individuals

 Next, participants will apply the newly inquired neuroscience insights into action by examining how they can help improve organizational performance — with immediate application for their own role.
 In the Individual Case Project, participants bring an organizational objective to the program and — with the help of coaches and peers — develop an action plan for their return to work.

 For a complete program schedule download the agenda.

 Please Contact Us

-Leveraging Neuroscience to Power Organizational and Individual Performance will provide an opportunity for both learning and development professionals as well as those involved in recruiting, training, and developing their teams to network with their peers and discover why neuroscience is a key factor in successful leadership development.
+Neuroscience to Enhance Leadership Development will provide an opportunity for both learning and development professionals as well as those involved in recruiting, training, and developing their teams to network with their peers and discover why neuroscience is a key factor in successful leadership development.